ljuvela/GlottDNN/README.md

 ``` bash
 python3 ./python/GlottDnnScript.py ./dnn_demo/config_dnn_demo.py
 ```

+The demo script runs vocoder analysis, trains a DNN excitation model, and finally applies copy-synthesis to the samples.
+After running, the copy-synthesis results are stored in `./dnn_demo/data/syn` and the original wave files are in `./dnn_demo/data/wav`.

 ### Python config contents
 Prepare a directory structure under and make file lists based on contents of the `wav` sub-directory